-- has had a medical check and has met the medical requirements for skeleton; - is covered by insurance against accidents deriving from the practice of skeleton training or racing; - is covered by insurance against liability; - has been issued the IBSF International and Anti-Doping Rules; - has signed a form in which the athlete declares compliance with the IBSF International and Anti- Doping Rules, and; - has signed a copy of the IBSF Athlete Code of Conduct.
+- has had a medical check and has met the medical requirements for skeleton.
+The medical check has to be repeated each year, whereas the date of the check shall not be before April 1st to be valid for the upcoming season; - is covered by insurance against accidents deriving from the practice of skeleton training or racing; - is covered by insurance against liability; - has been issued the IBSF International and Anti-Doping Rules; - has signed a copy of the IBSF Athlete Code of Conduct.